 Simply put, effective leadership isn’t one size fits all—people within an organization differ from one another.
 While some might need more support and direction, others may need the exact opposite.
 At various stages in a person’s career, or even in smaller situations, different types of leadership are needed.

 As Paul Hersey, co-creator of the Situational Leadership model, wrote: “People differ not only in their ability to do but also in their ‘will to do.’”
 Regardless of these differences, situational leaders serve in a way that gets everyone working toward a collective vision.
 Situational Leadership keeps all this in mind, teaching leaders how to adapt to their team’s needs on an individual level.

-Below, find out how to grow a cohesive, strong team that achieves your organizational vision by learning more about Situational Leadership.
+In this article, find out more about Situational Leadership, its background, the top qualities of situational leaders, and how to grow a cohesive, strong team that achieves your organizational vision.

 What Is Situational Leadership?

 Situational Leadership is a flexible, adaptable style of leadership that determines whether a leader is more directive or supportive based on their followers’ individualized needs.
 For instance, business owners, executives, and managers who practice this type of leadership shift their management style based on a person’s development.

 For Situational Leadership to work, the leader must always take into account what their followers require.
 In this sense, the situational approach puts followers front and center.
 A situational leader knows they have to be flexible depending on who they’re working with and what the conditions are.
 As such, Situational Leadership uses the most effective method at any moment.

 As referenced above, Paul Hersey co-authored Management of Organizational Behavior with Ken Blanchard in 1969.
 In this foundational work, the two developed Situational Leadership theory.
 The concept lays out a business owner’s or manager’s relationship between task behavior and relationship behavior when interacting with their followers.